-WHITE TO GOLDEN TABLE WINE SWEET: Colour can be deeper than for the dry or medium wines ranging up to golden but should not be dark.
-The flavour can be richer than the other wines with the alcohol up to 14%.
-The acidity should be between 0.6% and 0.9% sufficient to balance the sweetness and to prevent a cloying finish.
+White the other wines with the alcohol up to 14%.
+The acidity should be between 0.6% and 0.90% sufficient to balance the sweetness and to prevent a cloying finish.
 The sweetness should not overwhelm the other characteristics.
 This is a wine that is best drunk with fruit or dessert at the end of a meal.
-An example
+An example would be Sauterne.

 ROSÉ TABLE WINE: Commercial examples from the dry Tavel to the medium or medium-sweet Anjou.
-The wine should be pink, variations in colour intensity and slight orange or 'onion skin tints are acceptable.
+The wine should be pink, variations in colour intensity and slight orange or 'onion skin' tints are acceptable.
 The flavour must be light, fruity and fresh and the bouquet should reflect these points.
 There should not be excessive astringency.
 The acidity should be between 0.55% and 0.9% and the alcohol between 10% and 12% and the whole should be in balance with any sweetness.

 AFTER-DINNER WINE RED SWEET:.
 The colour should be deep.
 Mature wines may have tawny characteristics but should display some red colour.
 The flavour should be rich fruity and vinous, the whole being mellow and mature.
 Acidity should be between 0.45% and 0.7%.
 The alcohol should be as high as may be achieved by fermentation.
-The wine should be as sweet as the other characteristics will permit without it becoming cloying.
+The wine should be as sweet as the other characteristics will permit without it becoming cloving.
 Although this wine is often called 'Dessert' it is meant for drinking after dinner.
 Examples would be Mavrodaphne of Patras 15% to Port 22%.

 AFTER-DINNER WINE WHITE TO BROWN SWEET: Here a wide range of colours is acceptable with the deeper colours usually providing the best wines but there must be no Red colouring.
 Acidity should be between 0.5% and 0.9%.
 All other characteristics are as After Dinner Wine Red Sweet.
-Examples Madeira, Muscat & sweet Oloroso sherries
+Examples Madeira, Muscat & sweet Oloroso sherries.

 FORTIFIED WINES - Madeira Type.
 Wines in this class should emulate the Malmsey type of wine.
 This is a fortified, luscious, sweet 'After-Dinner' wine.
 The colour is deep tawny.
 The wine is full bodied and has a full sweet flavour with caramelised overtones on the farewell.
 The sweetness is balanced by a fairly high level of acidity.
 The final Specific Gravity should be from 1.025 to 1.050, alcohol about 18% and the acidity as tartaric acid about 0.6% to 0.7%.
 WINES BY INGREDIENT: These wines can range from light dry table to full bodied sweet after-dinner wines.
 The main criteria are that the wine should be clean and sound and that it is in balance for the particular class in which it is entered.
 When judging named ingredient classes one can often detect other ingredients and while these may improve the wine they may blur recognition of the named ingredient.
 Provided that they do not predominate over the named ingredient the entry is acceptable.